claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Recommendations

-We list here some recommendations to stop this abuse:
+We list here some recommendations to protocol designers to mitigate technology-enabled IPV:

-* Proper authentication systems: authentication mechanisms should provide:
+* Build proper authentication systems: authentication mechanisms should provide:
   * A non-deletable and non-modifiable list of who has access to accounts/devices.
   * A way to recover access to an account and to change authentication mechanisms.
   * Provide mechanisms to revoke access.
-* Storage/Post of media: media should be stored/posted in such a way that:
+* Storage and sharing of media: media should be stored/posted in such a way that:
   * It can be taken down at the request of a victim if it consists of private media posted without consent.
   * Provide good and private mechanisms for reporting the posting of